southworkscom/manifoldjs-site/README.md

 ## __PWA Image Generator__

-To use this feature you just to select an image then set the padding value and the background color or if you prefer you can choose transparent background, after that select the platforms where your app will run and finally click the download button.
+To use this feature you have to select an image from your device, then set the padding value and the background color or , if you prefer, you can choose transparent background, after that select the platforms where your app will run and finally click the download button.
 This process will generate a .zip file that it will be contains all necessary images for your app.

 ![Picture](Readme-Files/ImageGeneratorReview.gif)